 “Another suggestion would be to have an accountability partner.
 This will help keep you on track.
 Using an activity tracker is a great idea.
 You could compete against your friends or just compete against your numbers from the day before.”

 Learn more about the healthy living and fitness options available at the FireLake Wellness Center at 405-395-9304 and cpn.news/wellness.

 “Some tips I would recommend for saving money is to set clear goals, spend less than you make and owe less than you can afford.
 You do this by saving for a rainy day and reducing your debt with the snowball method.
 You should also examine your insurance and taxes regularly or even open an inconvenient savings account and pay yourself,” Pollard said.

 “I love helping people with their finances.
 We currently have three certified credit counselors in our office that are here to help whether you need to develop a budget or learn to pay off debt more quickly.
 Confidential budgeting or debt counseling can ensure that you are on track for a bright financial future.

 “Also, CPN Tribal members, employees and their families are eligible for free credit counseling and budget help.”

-To take advantage of the free credit counseling and budget help at the CPN Community Development Corporation, please call 405-878-4697 or visit www.cpcdc.org.
+Take advantage of the free credit counseling and budget help at the CPN Community Development Corporation at 405-878-4697 and cpcdc.org.

-Garcia: “If you are beginning a new job, workplace etiquette is an important contributing factor to a productive, efficient and welcoming environment.
-Learning about and practicing workplace manners puts you in a better position to increase your productivity and job satisfaction.
+“If you are beginning a new job, workplace etiquette is an important contributing factor to a productive, efficient and welcoming environment.
+Learning about and practicing workplace manners puts you in a better position to increase your productivity and job satisfaction,” Garcia said.

-To learn more about employment opportunities with the Tribe, please visit www.FireLakeJobs.com.
+Learn more about employment opportunities with the Tribe at firelakejobs.com.